Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: Miscellaneous Issues

 \subsection{Localization and Tracking}

 Existing localization and tracking solutions often require continuous communication and processing, leading to significant energy consumption, particularly in battery-constrained devices \cite{li2019af}.
 Additionally, it faces challenges in scaling to support a large number of devices simultaneously, leading to increased computational complexity and resource consumption.
 QC facilitates simultaneous processing of multiple possibilities, which accelerates and enhances localization and tracking tasks.
 This capability finds applications in various scenarios, including tracking mobile user trajectories \cite{done-second-shike-12-ok}, managing wireless sensor networks \cite{done-chengyu-18-ok, done-third-yangdongling-5-ok}, and coordinating multiple UAV networks \cite{done-second-wucheng-7-ok}.
-User trajectory prediction in \cite{done-second-shike-12-ok} involved two components: reservoir computing and QC.
-Compared to training simple recurrent neural networks, reservoir computing was computationally more efficient because only the output layer weights were trainable.
+User trajectory prediction in \cite{done-second-shike-12-ok} involves two components: reservoir computing and QC.
+Compared to training simple recurrent neural networks, reservoir computing is computationally more efficient because only the output layer weights are trainable.
 However, achieving optimal performance in reservoir computing requires careful selection of reservoir weights to create complex and nonlinear dynamics.
-QC was employed to generate such complex reservoir dynamics, mapping input time series into a higher-dimensional computational space consisting of dynamical states.
-Once high-dimensional dynamical states were obtained, a simple linear regression was applied to train the output weights, enabling efficient prediction of mobile users' trajectories.
+QC is employed to generate such complex reservoir dynamics, mapping input time series into a higher-dimensional computational space consisting of dynamical states.
+Once high-dimensional dynamical states are obtained, a simple linear regression is applied to train the output weights, enabling efficient prediction of mobile users' trajectories.